Sunshine Coast, BC: Things to Do and See

 Another stony beach, with a tree swing, just north of Sechelt.

-The area offers lots of hiking opportunities and there is a local shop to purchase picnic essentials.
-Close by Sargeant Bay which has a sandy beach.
+The area offers lots of hiking opportunities, and there is a local shop where you can purchase picnic essentials.

 Halfmoon Bay | Sunshine Coast BC